 There are obviously many applications of these technologies (beyond identifying fish) — facial recognition, self-driving cars, weather forecasting.
 And RegTech companies are now bringing these capabilities to the world of compliance.

-At Ascent, we are using machine learning in combination with other technologies to de-complicate financial regulation, making it easier for Risk and Compliance teams everywhere to keep their firms above water.
+At Ascent, we are using machine learning in combination with other technologies to de-complicate financial regulation, making it easier for Risk and Compliance workers to know exactly which obligations and rule updates are relevant to their business.

 Great technology augments your team.
 With Ascent, Risk and Compliance teams can focus on the high-value activities that matter most, without the constant worry of accidentally missing an important update or keeping records that will stand up to regulator scrutiny.